raganwald/raganwald.github.com/index.md

 ## Who I Am

-<p>“<em>Reg was always my ‘secret weapon’ for getting a new initiative off the ground.
-He understood our code and our product and what it was capable of, and he understood our customers and their needs.</em></p>

-<p style="margin-bottom: 0px;">“<em>“He was exceptional at translating a product manager’s vision for a new feature into an actionable technical plan and architecture given all of the constraints inherent in adapting working software to new capabilities, then getting the rest of the team on-board and executing.</em>”</p>
-<div style="font-size:0.8em; text-align:right; margin-bottom: 20px; margin-right: 10px;">—Jason Diller: VP of Engineering, Georgias and former Director of Engineering, PagerDuty</div>

 I am [technical](#i-am-technical).
 I ship [products](#i-ship-products).
 I lead [engineering growth](#i-lead-engineering-growth).
 And I foster [collaboration](#i-foster-collaboration).
 This is [not my first rodeo](#this-is-not-my-first-rodeo), and I'm [available for work](#im-available-for-work).

 - I have led teams from four to forty-five people; I've led through growth in size and complexity from startup to IPO and globally distributed teams; I've led engineering-wide changes to structure, process, tooling, and platforms.<br/><br/>